wotakumoe/wotaku/faq.md

 [**NextDNS**](https://nextdns.io/) should cover everything for system-wide ads & trackers.
 You can also try [**AhaDNS**](https://ahadns.com/).
 :::

-:::details Do I need to use VPN while downloading?
+:::details Do I need to use VPN while direct downloading?
 The necessity of using a VPN depends on the method of downloading.
 For direct downloads, a VPN is typically unnecessary.
-However, if you're engaging in peer-to-peer (P2P) activities such as torrenting, it's advisable to employ a VPN for enhanced security and privacy.
-Additionally, the legal ramifications in your area play a crucial role; if the consequences are lenient, you might opt to forgo using a VPN altogether.
-We have recommended some in [**quick start**](/qs.md#essentials).
 :::

 :::details Why's the download so slow?